ghost-him/ZeroLaunch-rs/readme-en.md

         - `zerolaunch-rs_lite_0.x.x_x64-setup.exe`, `zerolaunch-rs_lite_0.x.x_x64_en-US.msi`
         - `ZeroLaunch-portable-lite-0.x.x-x64.zip`

 Build tip (for developers): enable the `ai` feature for AI edition; omit it for Lite (see tasks or Cargo feature configuration).
+When using the xtask helper: `build-installer` / `build-portable` default to the AI edition; pass `--ai disabled` to build the Lite edition.

 ## 🛠️ Developer Guide